-Chocolate leaves are easy cake decorations that add a touch of natural beauty to any dessert!
+Chocolate Leaves are easy cake decorations that add a touch of natural beauty to any dessert!
 Learn how to make edible chocolate leaves, plus tips on making marbled or swirled leaves, and decorating them with luster dust.

 Variety of dark and milk chocolate leaves on a white plate.